golangdaddy/multichain-client/README.md

 You should be able to issue, and send assets between addresses.

 If you wish to contribute to flesh out the remaining API calls, please make pull requests.
-My email is alex@cpu.host or rafaelgurudesign@gmail.com if you need something urgently.

-I actually use a package I forked from this repo for my own http framework, so probably best to just fork this and add more API commands, which I assume most of the users have already done.

 ## Testing